abergasov/altt/2/README.md

   * keep track of proof for each file from *storageCluster*
   * keep list of uploaded file names
 * **Storage clusters**: each cluster stores metadata about images and maintains a connection to its dedicated storage location where the image is stored.
+  * each cluster can replicate data to other clusters on master-slave basis.
+If current master will be unavailable, one of the slaves will become a master.
-  * Metadata database (meta db): The meta db stores image metadata properties.
+  * **Metadata database**: The meta db stores image metadata properties.
 Initially, it can be located on the same database as the storage clusters and scaled as needed based on demand.
     * metainfo we need at first time *(76 bytes per image, 1140Mb for 1 month)*:
       * image id *(32 bytes)*
       * latitute *(4 bytes)*
       * longitude *(4 butes)*
       * title *(32 bytes)*
       * creation date *(4 bytes)*
-  * Storage: The storage component is responsible for handling the reading and writing of image files on demand.
+  * **Storage**: this component is responsible for handling the reading and writing of files on demand.
+    * for optimization, each node can have an L1 and L2 caching system, which tracks frequently requested files.
+The L1 cache is stored in memory, while the L2 cache is stored on disk.
+      * files should move from L1 to L2 if more popular files exist.
+      * files should move from L2 to L1 if a file becomes more popular than other files in L1.
+    * nodes can be located in different networks and different locations for better safe guarantees.
+    * each node is separated into 2 parts:
+      * **Reading part**: Responsible for reading files from storage.
+        * implements L1 and L2 caches
+        * can be scaled on demand and hidden behind a load balancer
+      * **Writing part**: Responsible for writing files into storage
+    * Since each server is responsible for a specific file-range and there is low coupling between them, any part can be scaled independently and hidden behind a load balancer
 * **TopologySC**: smart contract that stores information about all the storage clusters in the system.
 Each cluster in the system has its own unique public-private key pair, which is used for the verification of file storage operations.
   * acts as a centralized registry for all the storage clusters, maintaining a record of their public keys and other relevant information.
 * **The Consistent Hasher module**: responsible for ensuring the equal distribution of image traffic across the storage clusters in the system.